securesign/secure-sign-operator/docs/tsa-key-rotation.md

       kms:
         keyResource: gcpkms://<new-key-resource>
     ```
-5. After patching the securesign resource, you should see the Timestamp Authority Service and the TUF service redeployed with the new certificate chain and private keys.
+5. After patching the securesign resource, you should see the Timestamp Authority Service redeployed with the new certificate chain and private keys.

 # Tink
 If you have deployed the Timestamp Authority Service using the Tink signer, following these [steps](https://github.com/securesign/timestamp-authority?tab=readme-ov-file#tink), the process for rotating the keys is similar to the previous methods: